Supplement: ODE Plugin Explanation¶

 }

-In the ODESimulatorItem::stepSimulation function, you will find this line:
+In the ODESimulatorItem::stepSimulation function, there is a line:

 dSpaceCollide(spaceID, (void*)this, &nearCallback);

-.
-This is an ODE function that searches for an object that may collide and calls the nearCallback function specified by the third argument.
-The second argument is used to pass parameters.
-In ODE, collision detection is performed in this way and binding force is created in the nearCallback function between objects that come into contact.
-Although we won’t get into a detailed explanation about ODE here, we will explain how to handle crawler links.
+This is an ODE function that searches for objects that might collide and calls the nearCallback function specified in the third argument.
+The second argument is used for parameter passing.
+In ODE, collision detection is performed this way, and constraint forces are generated between contacting objects within the nearCallback function.
+We’ll omit detailed explanation about ODE here, but will explain the handling of crawler links.

-This is the source code for the nearCallback function.
+Here’s the source code for the nearCallback function:

 static void nearCallback(void* data, dGeomID g1, dGeomID g2)